wxwern/cs2103t-tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `Jobby` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Inputting commands with autocomplete**

+**MSS**

+1. User inputs a command partially.
+2. Jobby shows a list of possible completions that matches the partial command.
+3. User selects a completion from the list.
+4. Jobby updates the user input with the selected completion.
+5. User repeats from step 1 until the command is complete.

+   Use case ends.

+**Extensions**

+* 2a1.
+Jobby does not have any suggestions to list for the partial command.

+  Use case resumes at step 5.

+* 3a.
+User dismisses the list of suggestions.

+  Use case resumes at step 5.

+* 1a.
+User requests to undo the last completion.
+  * 1a1.
+Jobby undoes the last completion, if any.

+    Use case resumes at step 2.

 **Use case: Add an application**